 The nursing education concentration provides a flexible program of higher education through which students may earn, on a part-time basis, a master of science degree with a major in nursing.
 Courses are offered primarily in the evening hours and are planned so that the part-time student can complete the program in three to three and one-half years.

-Salem State's nursing education certificate is offered for academic credit.
+Salem State's nursing education post-graduate certificate is offered for academic credit.
 The certificate is awarded at the completion of all four courses.
 If the student desires to pursue the master of science in nursing (MSN), upon admissions to the graduate nursing program, these credits may be applied toward the MSN.

 Salem State’s Baccalaureate Degree in Nursing is fully approved by the Massachusetts Department of Public Health Board of Registration in Nursing (BORN).
 BORN approves pre-licensure programs in Nursing.